Label-Wise Graph Convolutional Network for Heterophilic Graphs: Introduction

 \section{Introduction}

 Graph-structured data is very pervasive in the real-world such as knowledge graphs, traffic networks, and social networks.
-Therefore, it is important to model the graphs for downstream tasks such as traffic prediction~\cite{yu2017spatio}, recommendation system~\cite{hamilton2017inductive} and drug generation~\cite{bongini2021molecular}.
-Inspired by the homophily of graphs, i.e., linked nodes tend to have similar features and belong to the same class~\cite{mcpherson2001birds}, Graph Neural Networks (GNNs)~\cite{wu2020comprehensive} adopt a message-passing mechanism which learns a node's representation by iteratively aggregating the representations of its neighbors.
-This can enrich the node features and preserve the node attributes and local topology for downstream tasks, especially the semi-supervised node classification.
+Therefore, it is important to model graphs for downstream tasks such as traffic prediction~\cite{yu2017spatio}, recommendation system~\cite{hamilton2017inductive} and drug generation~\cite{bongini2021molecular}.
+To capture the topology information in graphs, Graph Neural Networks (GNNs)~\cite{wu2020comprehensive} adopt a message-passing mechanism which learns a node's representation by iteratively aggregating the representations of neighbors.
+This can enrich the node features and preserve local topology for various downstream tasks.

-Despite the great success of GNNs in modeling graphs, most GNNs design their message-passing mechanisms based on the homophily assumption of graphs; while heterophilic graphs also widely exist in the real world due to ``opposite attract".
-For instance, in dating websites, people are more likely to connect with people of different genders.
-In the trading network, fraudsters tend to contact accomplices instead of other fraudsters~\cite{pandit2007netprobe}.